Check For Bowel Cancer - Screening At Home

 The Multi Cancer Early Detection Blood Test can be added to any of our health screening packages or taken as a standalone test.
 For a comprehensive review of your health, consider our Ultimate Health Screening package, which combines advanced tests with personalised care to help you stay ahead of potential risks.

-Our Fulham-based clinic provides this test as part of comprehensive health screenings or as a standalone service for proactive health management.
+Our Fulham-based clinic provides this cutting-edge blood test as part of a comprehensive health screening or as a standalone service for proactive cancer detection in London.

 Frequently Asked Questions